Beam Deflection Calculator

 What is Beam Deflection Calculator?

 The Beam Deflection Calculator for Structural/Civil Engineers is a fast and accurate online tool that instantly computes deflection δ(x), slope θ(x), maximum deflection δ_max, bending moment M(x), shear V(x), and deflection ratio L/δ for simply supported, cantilever, fixed-fixed, continuous, propped, and overhanging beams under any combination of point loads, UDL, triangular loads, moments, self-weight, and support settlements.
 It supports both Euler-Bernoulli and Timoshenko theory, effective stiffness for cracked concrete, creep adjustment, and code-compliant serviceability checks (ACI, Eurocode, IS, BS, AS/NZS).
-Perfect for beam deflection calculator online, deflection formula calculator, SLS check, cantilever deflection, simply supported beam deflection, and quick structural serviceability verification.
+Perfect for beam deflection calculator online, deflection formula calculator, SLS check, cantilever deflection, simply supported beam deflection, and quick structural serviceability verification (as explained in Theory of Elastic Stability by Stephen P. Timoshenko & James M. Gere, which states: “Accurate evaluation of deflections and rotations is essential for the safe and serviceable design of structural members”).

 This beam deflection calculator provides relevant visualizations, a dedicated section for comments, analysis and recommendations, full step-by-step calculation with every integration constant shown, CSV export/download of results (δ, θ, M, V at any interval), and a Colorblind view mode to improve accessibility.